lettucemode/aoe2cg/README.md

 ### Frontend

-- Go to the Twitch [Extensions Developer Console](https://dev.twitch.tv/console/extensions), sign in, and register a new extension there.
+- Create a panel extension in your [Extensions Developer Console](https://dev.twitch.tv/console/extensions).
-- Download and install the Twitch Extensions Developer Rig from their [developer documentation](https://dev.twitch.tv/docs/extensions/rig).
+- Install the Twitch Extensions Developer Rig from their [developer documentation](https://dev.twitch.tv/docs/extensions/rig).
-- `cd` to `/frontend` and run `package-frontend.sh` to fetch the dependencies (requires a [bash shell](https://git-scm.com/) and [7zip](https://www.7-zip.org/)).
+- Run `frontend/package-frontend.sh` to fetch the dependencies (requires a [bash shell](https://git-scm.com/) and [7zip](https://www.7-zip.org/), or just download them manually).
-- Run the rig, sign in with your Twitch creds, select the extension you created, and specify that the frontend is in the `/frontend` folder.
-- Use the Extension Views panel to create simulated views for the broadcaster and the viewer(s), then click `Run Frontend`.
-The views should initialize and start sending requests to the backend.
-- Refer to the developer documentation for more details on the rig, how extensions work, and how to run the extension on your channel.
+- Connect the rig to your new extension and configure it to run the views in `/frontend`.
+Refer to the developer documentation for more details on the rig, how extensions work, and how to run the extension on your channel.

 ### local.settings.json